Marrakesh: Mosques

 The Koutoubia Mosque is one of the largest and most famous mosques in the city, located southwest of Jemaa el-Fnaa.
 The mosque was founded in 1147 by the Almohad caliph Abd al-Mu'min.
 A second version of the mosque was entirely rebuilt by Abd al-Mu'min around 1158, with Ya'qub al-Mansur possibly finalizing construction of the minaret around 1195.
 This second mosque is the structure that stands today.
 It is considered a major example of Almohad architecture and of Moroccan mosque architecture generally.
 Its minaret tower, the tallest in the city at 77 m in height, is considered an important landmark and symbol of Marrakesh.
 It likely influenced other buildings such as the Giralda of Seville and the Hassan Tower of Rabat.

 Ben Youssef Mosque is named after the Almoravid sultan Ali ibn Yusuf, who built the original mosque in the 12th century to serve as the city's main Friday mosque.
 After being abandoned during the Almohad period and falling into ruin, it was rebuilt in the 1560s by Abdallah al-Ghalib and then completely rebuilt again Moulay Sliman at the beginning of the 19th century.
 The 16th-century Ben Youssef Madrasa is located next to it.
-Also next to it is the Koubba Ba’adiyn or Almoravid Koubba, a rare architectural remnant of the Almoravid period which was excavated and restored in the 20th century.
-The Koubba, a domed kiosk structure, demonstrates a sophisticated style and is an important indication of the art and architecture of the period.
+Also next to it is the Almoravid Qubba, a rare architectural remnant of the Almoravid period which was excavated and restored in the 20th century.
+It is a domed kiosk that demonstrates a sophisticated style and is an important indication of the art and architecture of the period.